CesMon/MCMLSAMPLES/MCDrellYanProductionWithPU/README.md

-# How to produce 2011 MC Drell-Yan events from scratch with no Pile-up
+# How to produce 2011 MC Drell-Yan events from scratch with Pile-up

 We will produce these events in three steps.
 First we perform the simulation up to the *SIM* step, then another intermedite step up to the HLT simulation, and then the reconstruction.